Chevrolet Trailblazer (crossover)

 The Chevrolet Trailblazer is a subcompact crossover SUV produced by General Motors under the Chevrolet brand since 2020.
-It is slotted between the slightly smaller Trax and the compact Equinox.

 Overview

 The Trailblazer was launched on April 16, 2019, at the 18th Shanghai International Automobile Industry Exhibition alongside the Tracker, that replaced the outgoing Trax.
 The Trailblazer is aimed for developed markets, while the Tracker is aimed for emerging markets.
-Developed by GM Korea, the Trailblazer is assembled in Incheon, South Korea while the Chinese market model is produced in Yantai, Shandong, China by SAIC-GM.
+Developed by GM Korea, the Trailblazer is assembled in Incheon, South Korea, while the Chinese-market model is produced in Yantai, Shandong, China, by SAIC-GM.

 The Trailblazer made its North American debut at the Los Angeles Auto Show in November 2019, and sales began in early 2020 as a 2021 model year vehicle.
-There are five trim levels available: L, LS, LT, Activ and RS.
+There are five trim levels available: L, LS, LT, Activ, and RS.
 The latter two came standard with dual exhaust and top of the line features.
-The Activ and RS models also feature a two-tone roof.
+The Activ and RS models also feature a contrasting color roof.

 It was launched in the Philippines in October 2021.
-Imported from South Korea, it notably reused the nameplate from the previous Colorado-based Trailblazer which was discontinued in the same year.
+Imported from South Korea, it notably reused the nameplate from the previous GMT360 platform-based Trailblazer which was discontinued in the same year.

 On January 16, 2020, the Trailblazer was launched in South Korea.
 The Korean-market model is larger in dimension than Trailblazers sold in other markets, with a length of 4425 mm and width of 1810 mm.